Monday, 22 December 2025

 The Most Popular Heritage Attractions in Kuala Lumpur

-The Most Popular Heritage Attractions in Kuala Lumpur — All Within Walking Distance from LRT / MRT Pasar Seni
+The Most Popular Heritage Attractions in Kuala Lumpur — All Within Walking Distance from LRT Pasar Seni

-Pasar Seni, a transportation hub in the heart of old KL, with the busiest LRT and MRT stations.
+Pasar Seni, a transportation hub in the heart of old KL, with the busiest LRT station.
 The historic spots and colonial buildings are just within reach by foot.

 Sri Mahamariamman Temple.